by David Mamet

 The Julie Harris Stage | June 7 – 28 | Previews June 5 and 6

 As two lawyers struggle to defend a wealthy white executive charged with raping a black woman they quickly discover that present-day racial and gender politics are as complex as the case in front of them.
-When a new legal assistant gets involved in the case the opinions that boil beneath explode to the surface.
+When a young lawyer joins the case the opinions that boil beneath explode to the surface.

 “Scalpel-edged intelligence!” – The New York Times